Shawn Faqua

-Shawn Faqua (/ˈfækwə/ FAK-wə; born 6 June) is a Nigerian actor, model and presenter with multiple award nominations.
-He is best known for playing the role of Vincent in Lagos Cougars, as Rambo in Dare Olaitan's Ojukokoro and Chuks in Emem Isong's Code of Silence.
+Shawn Faqua (/ˈfækwə/ FAK-wə; born 6 June) is a Nigerian actor, model and presenter.
+He is known for playing the role of Vincent in Lagos Cougars, as Rambo in Dare Olaitan's Ojukokoro and Chuks in Emem Isong's Code of Silence.
 His performance in Lagos Cougars earned him four award nominations across Africa including Best Young/Promising Actor at the 10th Africa Movie Academy Awards.
-Faqua has appeared in African Magic movie's Out of the ghetto (2015), After the proposal (2015), Oasis (TV series), Red Card (2015), The Twin sword (2014), A Love like Ours (2011), Four Crooks and a Rookie (2011), Ebony Life's A New You (2013) and others.